It raining pretty hard, but it is almost dark as night outside.

 Okay, okay.

-And no president would have summarily gone to bed after having been told by a secretary of defense that an ambassador was missing and under attack and that people were being uh killed.
+And no president would have summarily gone to bed after having been told by a Secretary of Defense that an ambassador was missing and under attack and that people were being killed.

-What we don't know that he went to bed, but from five o'clock until three the next morning or four, he's off the grid.
+We don't know that he went to bed, but from 5 o'clock until 3 the next morning or four, he's off the grid.

 Nobody knows where he went.